 Educators will be rated on Quality Standards that measure professional practice and student learning over time.
 Half of the evaluation will be based on the five Quality Standards that measure professional practice: content knowledge, establish classroom environment, facilitate learning, reflect on practice and demonstrate leadership.
 The Quality Standards can be measured using the state-developed rubric that identifies the practices necessary to achieve the standards.
 The sixth Quality Standard, student growth, will account for the other half of the evaluation.
-The standard will be based on multiple measures of student growth or measures of student learning, not a single assessment.
+The standard will be based on multiple measures of student learning, not a single assessment.
 Teachers must have a team attribution student growth score and at least one individual attribution student growth score.
 If a teacher teaches a subject that takes the statewide summative exam, it must be used as one of the multiple measures.

 How is a principal rated under the Colorado State Model Evaluation System?